BlockStorage1/repertory/README.md

 * Optional steps:
   * Change the port clients will use to connect to your mount:
     * Sia:
-      * `repertory -set RemoteMount.Port 20000`
+      * `repertory -set RemoteMount.ApiPort 20000`
-      * `repertory --name '<my config name>' -set RemoteMount.Port 20000`
+      * `repertory --name '<my config name>' -set RemoteMount.ApiPort 20000`
     * S3:
-      * `repertory -s3 --name '<my config name>' -set RemoteMount.Port 20000`
+      * `repertory -s3 --name '<my config name>' -set RemoteMount.ApiPort 20000`

 * IMPORTANT:
-  * Be sure to configure your firewall to allow incoming TCP connections on the port configured in `RemoteMount.Port`.
+  * Be sure to configure your firewall to allow incoming TCP connections on the port configured in `RemoteMount.ApiPort`.

 #### Remote Mount Configuration File Section